Desmond O'Malley: Opposition to Haughey

 Following the February 1982 general election, Fianna Fáil, led by Haughey, failed to win an overall majority in the Dáil.
 Haughey was seen as the main reason for the election defeat.
 George Colley threw his support behind O'Malley as a leadership challenger, but no vote on the party leadership was taken.
 Haughey was elected Taoiseach again after negotiating confidence and supply arrangements with Sinn Féin The Workers' Party and two independents.
 O'Malley was appointed to the Cabinet as Minister for Trade, Commerce and Tourism.

 A large number of TDs quickly grew disillusioned with Haughey's leadership and threw their support behind O'Malley in an effort to oust the incumbent leader.
-On 1 October 1982, a challenge to Haughey was initiated by the Kildare TD, Charlie McCreevy.
+On 1 October 1982, a challenge to Haughey was initiated by a Kildare TD, Charlie McCreevy.
 O'Malley was on holiday in Spain at the time but rushed back to put his own name forward as a possible alternative to Haughey.
 He and his supporters resigned from the Cabinet.
 Haughey won an open vote by 58 votes to 22, with the result that those TDs who voted against Haughey, including O'Malley, became known as the Gang of 22.

 In December 1982, a Fine Gael–Labour Party coalition government took office and its Minister for Justice, Michael Noonan, revealed that Haughey's government had been involved in the tapping of certain journalists' telephones.
 This set off another leadership struggle, with O'Malley, Gerry Collins, Michael O'Kennedy, Brian Lenihan and John Wilson all showing an interest in replacing Haughey.
 However, an official inquiry into the telephone tapping cleared Haughey of any wrongdoing and put more blame on Martin O'Donoghue than the other TDs involved.
 Haughey retained the leadership by 40 votes to 33.

 George Colley died in 1983 and Martin O'Donoghue was no longer a TD.
 O'Malley became isolated within Fianna Fáil, with many of his supporters giving up hope of ever beating Haughey.